How old is your house, really? Follow these steps to find out. Then... have a birthday party!

 - Search paper documents such as local newspapers, city directories, insurance records and town guidebooks.

 - Houses often aren't built all in one piece.
 The home you live in today may have evolved over many years.
+See through the upgrades, additions, and remodeling.

 - An architectural investigator can date your house by studying its wood, plaster, mortar and paint.